Rev. Fr. Bonaventure Hinwood O.F.M., who passed away on 8

-About the Southern African Society for Medieval and Renaissance Studies
+faithful member of the Southern African Society for Medieval and Renaissance

 Priest's Afrikaans poetry